Electrostatic computations for statistical mechanics and random matrix applications

 This latter conclusion is far from isolated.
 Asking the question as to what the leading order particle density of the one-component plasma must be, macroscopic electrostatics gives the answer as equal and opposite to the background charge density.
 If not an electric field would be created and the system would be out of equilibrium.
-In other directions, in the work \cite{JLM93}, macroscopic electrostatics was used to predict the leading form of the tails of the probability distribution for the random variable $N(R)$ counting the number of particles in a ball of radius $R$ for the two and three dimensional one-component plasma.
+In other directions, in the work \cite{JLM93}, macroscopic electrostatics \alert{is} used to predict the leading form of the tails of the probability distribution for the random variable $N(R)$ counting the number of particles in a ball of radius $R$ for the two and three dimensional one-component plasma.
 Here it is assumed that the thermodynamic limit has already been taken, and that $R \gg 1$.
-Note that the mean of this distribution is $\rho_{\rm b} |D_R|$, where $|D_R|$ is the volume of the ball of radius $R$, and the standard deviation is proportional to $|\partial D_R|^{1/2}$ (i.e.~the square root of that surface area of $D_R$) \cite{MY80}; see also \cite{Ch22, FL22, ABE23, ABES23, ADM24, MMO25, Noda25} for recent extensive studies on such a so-called hyperuniform phenomenon.
-The tail (large deviation regime) considered was the probability that the number of particles present in $D_R$ is greater than $c|\partial D_R|^{\alpha}$ for $\alpha > 1/2$, $c>0$ (for the details of this formula in the case $\alpha > 2$, see (\ref{5.2d}) below).
+Note that the mean of this distribution is $\rho_{\rm b} |D_R|$, where $|D_R|$ is the volume of the ball of radius $R$, and the standard deviation is proportional to $|\partial D_R|^{1/2}$ (i.e.~the square root of that surface area of $D_R$) \cite{MY80}. \alertB{This latter property characterises an effect referred to as hyperuniformity \cite{To18}.} The \alert{particular} tails, or equivalently \alert{particular} large deviation regime, considered in \cite{JLM93} \alert{is} the probability that the number of particles present in $D_R$ is greater than $c|\partial D_R|^{\alpha}$ for $\alpha > 1/2$, $c>0$. \alert{T}he details of this formula in the case $\alpha > 2$ \alert{are presented in} (\ref{5.2d}) below.